The Complete Guide to Driving in Wallis and Futuna

 Roads connect major villages and important sites like Lake Lalolalo on Wallis and the basilica and royal sites on Futuna, often offering scenic coastal routes along the way.

-Directional signage can be limited throughout the islands, so it's essential to plan your route carefully rather than rely solely on road signs and Google Maps to point you in the right direction.
+Directional signage is sporadic throughout the islands, so it's essential to plan your route carefully rather than rely solely on road signs and Google Maps to point you in the right direction.

 Traffic is generally very light across both islands, making for peaceful driving conditions.